MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Application-Code.md

     For more information, see [How to: Create Databases](How-to--Create-Databases.md).

+    >[!IMPORTANT]
+    >Make sure to synchronize the schema for all tables of the new database.

 2. Make sure the database includes a valid [!INCLUDE[navnowlong](includes/navnowlong_md.md)] license.

     For more information, see [How to: Upload the License File](how-to--upload-the-license-file.md)